Who we are

 We welcome ideas from new writers.
 If you haven’t worked with us before, it’s best to start off pitching front-of-book ideas, even if you’re an established writer.
 Consider it an audition for a longer piece.

 You increase your chance of scoring an assignment with us if you 1) develop your pitch following the format for past columns, and 2) explain why the proposed topic should be covered in a specific issue.
-Example: “I think that the trend of ‘X’ would make a great Trend on Trial for the September/October issue because ‘X’ million of Americans say they do ‘X’ every fall.”
+Example: “I think that the trend of ‘X’ would make a great piece for the Fresh section of the September/October issue because ‘X’ million of Americans say they do ‘X’ every fall.”

 EatingWell prefers pitches via e-mail.
 Our staff is small, so it may take up to a month to get a response from an editor.
 If after a couple of weeks you don’t hear from us, we welcome a friendly follow-up e-mail.
 Describe your idea in two to three paragraphs.
 Be sure to explain “why now” and tell us where the story fits into the magazine.
 Share a bit (just a few sentences will do) about your experience: What other publications do you write for?
 What story topics interest you most?
 Please do not attach clips (we’ll request them if we want them); rather, sell us with great writing in your pitch.
 Even if your idea doesn’t “hit,” if your pitch is well-packaged (specifically for EatingWell) and written in a compelling way, we’ll be impressed—and likely to keep you in mind for future assignments.